107rasyid/Bike-Sharing-Streamlit/README.md

 ## How to run dashboard
 1. Setup environment: `pip install -r requirements.txt`
 2. Run the dashboard: `streamlit run dashboard.py`

-*if error read readme.txt in dashboard directory
+*if error in running the dasboard read readme.txt in dashboard directory